 “The Gonzaga Chapel” is the “Place of the Heart” in Mantova and is in the beautiful “San Francesco Church”.

-The Chapel is a clear sign of the close connection of the Gonzaga to the Franciscan Order.
+This place is a clear sign of the close connection of the Gonzaga to the Franciscan Order.

 This is the place many members of the Gonzaga family chose for their eternal rest.